gmarti-web/gmarti-web.github.io/README.md

 Build the site on your local computer to see how Jekyll renders your document.

+### Install dependencies

 Follow the instructions for your operating system to install Jekyll and [Bundler](https://bundler.io/).

-### Install dependencies

 <details>
 <summary>Ubuntu or Debian</summary>

+To install Jekyll and Bundler on Ubuntu or Debian:

 1. Install Ruby and prerequisites: